System-Glitch/Solidity-IDE/README.md

 Solidity IDE is a light solution aimed at making Solidity development easier and more accessible, allowing you to concentrate only on your code by doing the Web3 part for you so you don't have to write anything else than Solidity.

+This IDE is web-based but works with the file system.
+You can open and use any directory on your computer as your project's folder.
+Files will be saved and created on your disk, not in the browser's local storage.

 ## Install

 **Option 1:** Download the latest [release](https://github.com/System-Glitch/Solidity-IDE/releases) and run the IDE using: `npm run ide`.